hemisemidemipresent/btd6-modding-tutorial/README.md

 # Troubleshooting

-### after installing melonloader, there's no "Mods" folder
+### After installing melonloader, there's no "Mods" folder

-launch the game and close it
+Launch the game and close it

-### installing melonloader takes ages
+### Installing melonloader takes ages

-if it takes more than a few minutes, restart it. maybe your internet connection is unstable.
+If it takes more than a few minutes, restart it. maybe your internet connection is unstable.

-### the mod manager crashes or doesn't work
+### The mod manager crashes or doesn't work

-you don't need the mod manager anyways
+You don't need the mod manager anyways

-### console says eventregistry not found
+### Console says `EventRegistry` not found

-make sure you put nkhook6.dll in the "Mods" folder
+Make sure you put `NKHook6.dll` in the "Mods" folder

-### console gives another error
+### Console gives another error

-make sure you have no duplicate nkhook
+- Make sure you have no duplicate nkhook

-make sure you have no duplicate mods
+- Make sure you have no duplicate mods

-make sure you read the requirements of the mods you are using. some of them require [gurren_core.dll](https://cdn.discordapp.com/attachments/504783182755921930/799372741056528414/Gurren_Core.dll) for example, or your nkhook version might be outdated.
+- Make sure you read the requirements of the mods you are using. some of them require [gurren_core.dll](https://cdn.discordapp.com/attachments/504783182755921930/799372741056528414/Gurren_Core.dll) for example, or your NkHook6 version might be outdated.

-make sure you aren't using both expansion mods at once.
+- Make sure you aren't using both expansion mods at once.

-### failed to load Il2cpp
+### Failed to load Il2cpp

 redownload the game and reinstall melonloader